 addition, SCS gave birth to technologies such as the GigaPan camera system, a robotic device that allows any camera to shoot multibillion-pixel panoramic images; Alice, a software platform developed to teach students computer programming by creating 3D animations and video games; and the Mach kernel that lies at the heart of Apple’s primary operating system, OS X. It is also where robots have been created to clean up nuclear waste, travel to places humans cannot reach and to assist with minimally invasive surgery.

 Moore received a doctorate from the University of Cambridge in 1991 and joined the CMU faculty in 1993 following two years of post-doctoral research.
 In 2005, he was elected a fellow of the American Association for Artificial Intelligence.
 Andrew lives in Pittsburgh with his wife, Mary, and two children, William and Lucy.

 Moore succeeds Randal E. Bryant, who will return to the CMU faculty after serving as dean since 2004.

-All American Speakers is a speakers bureau and booking agency providing information on booking Andrew Moore for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Andrew Moore speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Andrew Moore for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Andrew Moore speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Andrew Moore, an inspirational motivational speaker. bio for Andrew Moore agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Andrew Moore